sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 account) pair.
 To deploy in multiple regions and/or multiple AWS accounts,

- 1. Delete any standalone `StepStayStoppedRdsAurora` CloudFormation _stacks_ in your target regions and/or AWS accounts.
+ 1. Delete any standalone `StepStayStoppedRdsAurora` CloudFormation _stacks_ in your target regions and/or AWS accounts (including any instances of the basic `//terraform` module; you will be installing one instance of the `//terraform-multi` module).

- 2. If you used Stay-Stopped, the original, AWS Lambda-based variant, delete any `StayStoppedRdsAurora` CloudFormation _stacks_, or delete the `StayStoppedRdsAurora` CloudFormation _StackSet_.
+    - If you used Stay-Stopped, the original, AWS Lambda-based variant, delete any `StayStoppedRdsAurora` CloudFormation _stacks_, or delete the `StayStoppedRdsAurora` CloudFormation _StackSet_.

- 3. Complete the prerequisites for creating a _StackSet_ with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).
+ 2. Complete the prerequisites for creating a _StackSet_ with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).

- 4. Install Step-Stay-Stopped as a CloudFormation StackSet, using CloudFormation or Terraform.
+ 3. Install Step-Stay-Stopped as a CloudFormation StackSet, using CloudFormation or Terraform.
 You must use your AWS organization's management account, or a delegated administrator AWS account.